simeononsecurity/simeononsecurity.ch/content/articles/navigating-internet-hoaxes-understanding-psychology-safeguarding-online-integrity/index.en.md

 ### Case Studies of Famous Internet Hoaxes

-Examining case studies of famous internet hoaxes can shed light on their impact and consequences.
+Examining case studies of famous internet hoaxes can explains their impact and consequences.
 One such example is the "War of the Worlds" radio broadcast in 1938, where Orson Welles presented a fictional alien invasion as a live news report.

 The broadcast, which aired on October 30, 1938, caused widespread panic among listeners who believed the events were real.
 People tuned in to their radios and heard reports of Martians landing in New Jersey and wreaking havoc in cities across the United States.
 The power of media to elicit emotional responses and spread misinformation was on full display during this event.